alefhar/argon/Readme.md

 into your terminal. `tup` then initializes its database for managing builds and then builds the library.
 The library is build to the directory `lib`.
 To install, simply copy the library and all headers to a location of your choice.
 You can also use the `Makefile` to install everything.
-The install path for the headers is `/usr/local/include`, the library is copied to `/usr/local/lib`.
+The install path is configurable by the variable 'PREFIX', that points to '/usr/local' by default: headers are copied to `/usr/local/include`, the library to `/usr/local/lib`.
+To change the default location, simply type

+    $ make install PREFIX=/your/install/dir

+To uninstall headers and library use the 'uninstall' target with the same
+prefix:

+    $ make uninstall PREFIX=/your/install/dir

+Note: When using the default installation directory root privileges might be necessary.
+Additionally, when you use the 'uninstall' target you should use the exact same prefix as for the 'install' target, otherwise bad things may happen.

 ### Requirements
 * tup for building